lucprincen/lucidian-tides/Sessions/0 - The Serpent's Tide gets her crew.md

 The adventure begins in [[Darktow]], a town of pirates on the island of the same name, Darktow Isle.
 The island is run by a pirate organisation calling themselves [[The Revelry]].
-Recently, construction finished on the first ship coming out of Darktow's own shipyard, which has been named [[2.
-Locations/Darktow Isle/The Serpent's Tide]].
+Recently, construction finished on the first ship coming out of Darktow's own shipyard, which has been named [[The Serpent's Tide]].

 [[Captain Cassian Sariel de Rochefort|Captain Sariel]] and his quartermaster [[Bartholomew Brittlestone]] are summoned to [[Flotsam Court]] by the [[Plank Queen Yucalia]].
 Yucalia briefs them on a new mission: intercept the prisoner transport of a [[Clovis Concord]] defector and free them.
 The ship is they're being transported on is called The Relentless.
 Afterwards, we should sail on to meet with [[Tamulia]] in [[Nicodranas]], and find a way to keep the port open for Revelry business.